 Under circumstances where a student has been involuntarily exposed to illegal substances, the parent and student must report this in writing to the principal or designee prior to random drug testing.
 Reports after testing will not be accepted, and the results of the test and subsequent action shall prevail in accordance with the drug testing program.

-Test results reporting procedure.
-In this program, the Greenfield-Central CSC administration will be notified by the testing lab of a student testing "positive," and the administrator will notify the parent(s)/guardian(s) and the student (in person).
-The meeting will be held in the administrator's school building/office.
+Test results reporting procedure

+In this program, the Greenfield Central High School and Junior High administration will be notified by the testing lab of a student testing "positive," and the administrator will notify the parent(s)/guardian(s) and the student.

 The administrator will provide the parent(s)/guardian(s) with the names of agencies that can be of help to the student.
-The administrator will notify the student and the parent(s)/guardian(s) of any disciplinary action based on the policies/procedures as outlined in the Athletic Code Handbook, school handouts, or the guidelines established in this program.
-A "positive" test result in this random student drug testing program will not subject the student to discipline other than as it relates to extra-curricular activities and school driving privileges.
+The administrator will notify the student and the parent(s)/guardian(s) of any disciplinary action based on the policies/procedures as outlined in the GCHS Student Handbook, the Athletic Code Handbook, school handouts, or the guidelines established in this program.
+A "positive" test result in this random student drug testing program will not subject the student to discipline other than as it relates to extra-curricular activities.

-Positive test results and appeal.
-In the event a student tests positive, the student, along with the parent(s)/guardian(s) will meet with the school administrator.
+Positive test results

+In the event a student tests positive, the student will meet with the school administrator.
+Parents and/or guardians will be notified by the school administrator.
 During this meeting the positive testing will be reported to the student and the parent(s)/guardian(s).
-They will also be told that the student is restricted from driving to and from school and from participation in the extracurricular activities listed in this program.
+They will also be told that the student is restricted from participation in the extracurricular activities listed in this program.
 The severity of the penalty will be in accordance with the appropriate extracurricular code.

-At the end of the restriction from activities, the student must have a "negative" test prior to re-instatement in the extracurricular activity(s).
-Should this re-test be a "positive" test, it would be a second "positive," and would be sanctioned accordingly.
+At the end of the restriction from activities, the student must have a "negative" test prior to reinstatement in the extracurricular activity(s).
+Should this retest be a "positive" test, it would be a second "positive," and would be sanctioned accordingly.